deepsea-inria/tapopc/book/05-fork-join.markdown

 :::::

-All writes performed by the branches of the binary fork join are guaranteed by the PASL runtime to commit all of the changes that they make to memory before the join statement runs.
+All writes performed by the branches of the binary fork join are guaranteed by SPTL to commit all of the changes that they make to memory before the join statement runs.
 In terms of our code snippet, all writes performed by two branches of `fork2` are committed to memory before the join point is scheduled.
-The PASL runtime guarantees this property by using a local barrier.
+SPTL guarantees this property by using a local barrier.
 Such barriers are efficient, because they involve just a single dynamic synchronization point between at most two processors.

 ::::: {#ex-writes-and-join .example}